gary8564/2024-EESTec-Hackathon/README.md

 ## Outlook

-There are some aspects for future improvement.
+There are some aspects for future improvement:

 #### 1. Train a specific model

 The currently used LLM is from existing LLM which does not specialize in our defined task.
-We should train a specific model to estimate the Customer Experience Index more precisely.
+If time allows, we should train a specific model to estimate the Customer Experience Index more precisely.

 #### 2. Further classify the product

 Some of the current product names are trivial.
-For example, in Github's field, there are names 'BlockchainSecurity2Go-Python-Library' and 'BlockchainSecurity2Go-Android', which could be integrated into the same product.
+For example, in [Infineon Github Issues](https://github.com/Infineon), there are names 'BlockchainSecurity2Go-Python-Library' and 'BlockchainSecurity2Go-Android', which could be integrated into the same product.

 ## Data Source